eead-csic-compbio/chloroplast_assembly_protocol/README.txt

 ========================

 This protocol has been tested on Linux x86_64 systems, although it should also work on Mac-OSX settings.
-It requires perl, which should be installed on all Linux environments, plus some third-party programs listed below, which are provided pre-compiled.
+It requires perl5, which should be installed on most Linux environments, and the following packages: g++, make, libz-dev, libpcre3-dev, java (or default-jre in Ubuntu).
+In addition, it uses some third-party programs listed below, which are provided pre-compiled.
 In order to check whether they work on your machine, or to re-compile them otherwise, for instance on Mac-OSX, please run on the terminal:

 perl ./install.pl